hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="kvv2writeconfig"></a>
 # **KVv2WriteConfig**
-> void KVv2WriteConfig (KVv2WriteConfigRequest kVv2WriteConfigRequest, string secretMountPath = null)
+> void KVv2WriteConfig (KVv2WriteConfigRequest kVv2WriteConfigRequest, string secretMountPath = "secret", TimeSpan? wrapTTL = null)

 Configure backend level settings that are applied to every key in the key-value store.